Welcome to Courtney’s line of writing retreats for people ready to take their craft, creativity and publishing know-how to a whole new level.

 ________________________________________________________________________________

-Photos of MP Ranch: Bunkhouse (7 bedrooms, 4 bathrooms, wrap around terrace, meeting space); El Quincho (2 bedrooms, 1 bathroom, communal kitchen, coffee station, fireplace + shared living room); outdoor areas (including dipping pool).
+Bunkhouse (7 bedrooms, 4 bathrooms, wrap around terrace, meeting space); El Quincho (2 bedrooms, 1 bathroom, communal kitchen, coffee station, fireplace + shared living room); outdoor areas (including dipping pool).
 If you’re looking for neighbors: there aren’t any.
 This is privacy writ large.
-Please check out our Instagram page (link below) to see more photographs of the residency and last year’s fantastic participants.
+Please check out our Instagram page to see more photographs of the retreat and each year’s wonderful cohort.

 TESTIMONIALS FROM SELECT 2023 PARTICIPANTS